Suomalainen1976/thunderapi/README.md

 ## About

-ThunderAPI is a simple, promise-based wrapper on the War Thunder site to fetch all kinds of data, including player and squadroninfo.
+ThunderAPI is a simple, promise-based data scraper for the War Thunder site to get all kinds of data, including player and squadron info.
 Additionally, it makes full use of ES2017's async/await functionality for clear, concise code that is simple to write and easy to comprehend.

 ## Features